 Use our printables to teach children the Scientific Method.
-You can print the chart and laminate it to hang in you classroom, or cut out the strips for children to practice putting them in order.
-Great review for children learning to take the necessary steps when preforming an experiment.
+You can print the chart and laminate it to hang in your classroom or cut out the strips for children to practice putting them in order.
+Great review for children learning to take the necessary steps when performing an experiment.

 A printable chart you can hang in your classroom, or give to children to keep in their science notebooks.
 Additionally, you can cut an extra copy into sequencing strips to aid children in remembering the steps.